ServerlessOpsIO/serverlessops-workshops/02-operations/03-architecture/README.md

 -->

 ### 4. SNS
+Q. what is the difference in performance on wild-rydes after switching to SNS?

+Q. What is the difference in *RequestRide* invocation duration performance now that you publish to SNS instead of API Gateway.

-Q. Create a dead letter queue processor function.
+Q. **EXTRA CREDIT:** Create a dead letter queue processor function.